LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

     ```PowerShell
     get-service | stop-service -whatif
     ```
  > [!KNOWLEDGE] PowerShell commands are executed in a CMD prompt, in the lab.
-The command will still function as you intend.
+The command will still function as intended.

- Below is an example of how a multi line command would look for a Shell cmdlet, **with no UI**.
+ Below is an example of how a multi line command would look for a **Shell cmdlet, with no UI**.

     @[Launch Notepad](`notepad.exe`){Shell}